gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/inline_assembler.rst

 ``Asm`` is a procedure declared in package ``System.Machine_Code``;
-here it takes one parameter, a *template string* that must be a static expression and that will form the generated instruction.
+here it takes one parameter, a *template string* that must be a static expression that produces the generated instruction.
-``Asm`` may be regarded as a compile-time procedure that parses the template string and additional parameters (none here), from which it generates a sequence of assembly language instructions.
+``Asm`` may be regarded as a compile-time procedure that parses the template string and any additional parameters (none, in this case) and generates one or more assembly language instructions.

 The examples in this chapter will illustrate several of the forms for invoking ``Asm``; a complete specification of the syntax is found in the ``Machine_Code_Insertions`` section of the :title:`GNAT Reference Manual`.

-Under the standard GNAT conventions, the ``Nothing`` procedure should be in a file named :file:`nothing.adb`.
+Under the standard GNAT conventions, you should put the ``Nothing`` procedure in a file named :file:`nothing.adb`.
 You can build the executable in the usual way:

   ::